andreystarkov/animejs-svg-logo-animation/README.md

 # Anime.js SVG Logo Animation Demo

 My good old friend asked me for help: to put this logo on his website.
-So i didn't missed the chance to create another hot animation demo.
+So i didn't missed the chance to create fresh simple animation demo.
 It uses hottest version of [Anime.js](https://animejs.com/) (3.x) This lib keeps killing it.
 Just [check this](https://animejs.com/documentation/).